 Eggs - Issues for the Catering Sector

-Yes as there is no specific legal restriction covering what type of eggs can be used in catering.
+There is no specific legal restriction covering what type of eggs can be used in catering.
 If you are using your own eggs from your own farm, the flock (regardless of the size) must be registered under animal health regulations with the Department of Agriculture, Food and the Marine.
 FSAI recommends that the flock is periodically tested for Salmonella.
 In this way you can demonstrate to your EHO that you have considered the risk and are verifying controls by flock testing.
 Testing certificates should suffice as documentary evidence of these controls.

+There is no specific legal restriction covering what type of eggs can be used to make these types of foods.
 Caterers should be aware that sometimes hen eggs and, more commonly, duck eggs can contain Salmonella.
-Therefore, ready to eat foods, made with raw egg, that do not receive a cooking step to kill Salmonella are a potential risk to the consumer.
-For example, home-made mayonnaise, certain raw egg sauces that are minimally cooked and certain raw egg based deserts like home made ice-cream and tiramisu, represent a potential risk to the consumer if Salmonella is present in the eggs used during their preparation.
+Therefore, ready-to-eat foods made with raw egg that do not receive a cooking step to kill Salmonella are a potential risk to the consumer.
+For example, home-made mayonnaise, certain raw egg sauces that are minimally cooked e.g. Hollandaise/Béarnaise and certain raw egg-based desserts like home made ice-cream and tiramisu, represent a potential risk to the consumer if Salmonella is present in the eggs.

-Stamped and graded eggs not in the Bord Bia quality assurance scheme can also be used but the controls on such eggs may not be as strict as those used in the Bord Bia Quality Assurance Scheme.
-However, all stamped hens eggs are sourced from flocks that are subject to statutory controls for Salmonella.
+- The use of unstamped/ungraded eggs should be avoided as these are not controlled under the national Salmonella testing scheme.
+Controls on such eggs may not be as strict as those used in the Bord Bia Quality Assurance Scheme.
+All stamped hens eggs are sourced from flocks that are subject to statutory controls for Salmonella*

-Last reviewed: 9/11/2011
+Last reviewed: 13/1/2015